 (g) that nominal maximum or minimum values have not been exceeded;

-(h) where the outstation provides a cumulative total register for a channel providing period data for Settlement, check that the difference between successive cumulative readings is equal to the sum of the Meter period energy over the same time interval (known as “pulse checking” or “mini-MAR”).
+[CP1566-HK] (h) where the Outstation provides a cumulative total register for a channel providing period data for Settlement, check that the difference between successive cumulative readings is equal to the sum of the Meter period energy over the same time interval (known as “pulse checking” or “mini-MAR”).
 The tolerance for this will be ±5%;

-9.2. in addition to the validation rules specified in 9.1 above, use such other validation rules as may be appropriate in order to verify the validity of the metered data;
+[CP1566-HK]9.2. in addition to the validation rules specified in Section 9.1 above, use such other validation rules as may be appropriate in order to verify the validity of the metered data;

-9.3 retain records of the originally collected metered data and any alarm flags recorded in the Meter or data collector outstation, as appropriate, the reason for failure where the value is invalid and the reason for accepting any data previously flagged as suspect.
+[CP1566-HK] 9.3 retain records of the originally collected metered data and any alarm flags recorded in the Meter or data collector Outstation, as appropriate, the reason for failure where the value is invalid and the reason for accepting any data previously flagged as suspect.

 10. Missing or incorrect data – data estimation